kinnara-digital-studio/kecak-workflow/docs/buildingAplication_HashVariabel.md

 ## Hash Variable
 ### What is Hash Variable ?
 Hash Variable gives	users greater flexibility and freedom in accesing useful information or relevant run-time values from the system
-A Hash varible is a special hash-escape keyword that can be used in :
+A Hash variable is a special hash-escape keyword that can be used in :
 - Form Builder
 - Datalist Builder
-- Userview Bulider
+- Userview Builder
 - Supported plugin configuration properties
 - External Form URL when mapping an activity to an external form

-to return the value of some useful runtime varibale from kecak components.
+to return the value of some useful runtime variable from kecak components.

 ### Nested Hash Variable
 A Hash Variable can be used another Hash Variable to form a Nested Hash Variable